Skip to content

 The fate of Uranus and Neptune is depicted against a black background.

-Although our best-ever views of the planets of Uranus and Neptune still come from the Voyager 2 encounters with these worlds from the late 1980s, the reality is that these two planets are extremely similar in color and composition, with the famous “azure” image of Neptune not representative of its true color, as shown here.
+Although our best-ever views of the planets of Uranus and Neptune still come from the Voyager 2 encounters with these worlds from the late 1980s, the reality is that these two planets are extremely similar in color, composition, and size, with the famous “azure” image of Neptune not representative of its true color.
+Uranus is just 3% larger than Neptune, but substantially less massive.

 Credit: P.G.J.
 Irwin et al., MNRAS, 2024